acoli-repo/SIA-cataloguing/README.md

 # SIA-cataloguing
 Scientific Information Analysis: Cataloguing "Formalerschließung"

-This module extracts metadata from known sources of scientific journals.
+This module extracts bibliographic metadata from PDF documents.

-The documentation can be found in /documentation/Dokumentation_Formalerschliessung.pdf !
+The documentation is available in the folder /documentation/Dokumentation_Formalerschliessung.pdf